UniversalDependencies/UD_Galician-TreeGal/README.md

 * The dependency labels need to be reviewed by another expert to calculate inter-annotator agreement.

 # Changelog
+* 2018-03-21 v0.41:
+  * Few features and POS corrections.
+  * 'orphan' dependency correction.

-* 2017-06-02 v0.4
+* 2017-06-02 v0.4:

-  * POS-tags, morphological features and dependency relations adapted do UDv2
+  * POS-tags, morphological features and dependency relations adapted do UDv2.
-  * Multiword expressions expanded (previously as single tokens)
+  * Multiword expressions expanded (previously as single tokens).
-  * Complex proper nouns expanded (previously as single tokens)
+  * Complex proper nouns expanded (previously as single tokens).
-  * General review
+  * General review.
-  * Added original text
+  * Added original text.

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================